 One Crown Office Row is committed to assisting the Bar to become as diverse and representative of society as possible.
 To this end, in 2015 we launched an assessed mini-pupillage scheme targeted at socio-economically disadvantaged applicants, which guaranteed a first-round interview for pupillage to those applicants who performed well in their assessments.
-Following the success of the scheme in 2016 and its expansion in 2017, in summer 2018 we will again be expanding the scheme and looking to recruit at least 10 assessed mini-pupils to undertake a week-long mini-pupillage.
-The assessed mini-pupillage scheme will run between 4 June 2018 and 27 July 2018.
+Following the success of the scheme in 2016 and its expansion in 2017, in summer 2018 we again expanded the scheme and recruited 10 assessed mini-pupils to undertake a week-long mini-pupillage.
+This year, we are looking to run the scheme again with at least 10 assessed mini-pupillages.
+The assessed mini-pupillage scheme will run between 3 June 2019 and 26 July 2019.

 The scheme is open to applicants who meet the following criteria:

 A: You must have attended a state school or college, be able to demonstrate high academic achievement, and be in at least your second year of university or a graduate;

 B: You must also meet one or more of the following criteria:

 - neither of your parents went to university

 Women and applicants from black, Asian and minority ethnic communities are particularly encouraged to apply.

 Applications may be submitted between 5 November 2018 and 1 March 2019.
 If you wish to apply, please complete the form and email it with a ‘Assessed Mini-Pupillage’ as the subject, along with an up-to-date copy of your CV, to firstname.lastname@example.org.